 Sensory overload impacts the daily lives of many children and young adults.
 It can be difficult to know what to do in a situation when someone is overstimulated, but there are plenty of steps and treatments available to help them manage their emotions.
-Continue reading to learn more about sensory overload and how to help.
+So if you’re looking to work in special needs jobs, or have a friend or relative with sensory overload, continue reading to learn how to deal with sensory overload and how to help others who may be experiencing overstimulation.

 What is sensory overload?

-When all five of the human senses are overstimulated, this is called sensory overload.
+So what is sensory overload?
+When any of the five senses are overstimulated, this is what is known as a sensory overload.
 Someone who struggles with sensory overload will have what is known as sensory processing disorder (SPD).
 This is a condition that affects how your brain processes sensory information, or stimuli, which includes anything you can see, smell, hear, taste or touch.

 Certain sounds, sights, smells, textures and tastes can bring on sensory overload.
 Bright or flashing lights, loud noises and certain textures of food are just some of the triggers that can lead to a child feeling overwhelmed.